Merwin-Rebello/50days-Hchallenge/README.md

 DAY10 = Given an integer check if it is the power of two.

-DAY11 = Number of senior citizens in the given array(Q)number of senior citizens)
+DAY11 = Number of senior citizens in the given array(Q)number of senior citizens).

+DAY12 = Single number.